-S.5.
-Provision for Sealing. - A device shall be designed using the format set forth in Table S.5. with provision(s) for applying a security seal that must be broken, or for using other approved means of providing security (e.g. data change audit trail available at the time of inspection), before any change that affects the metrological integrity of the device can be made to any electronic mechanism.
-[Nonretroactive as of January 1, 1999]
+All other devices shall be designed using the format set forth in Table S.6. with provision(s) for applying a security seal that must be broken, or for using other approved means of providing security (e.g. data change audit trail available at the time of inspection), before any change that affects the metrological integrity of the device can be made to any electronic mechanism.

+[Nonretroactive as of January 1, 1999] (Added 1998) (Amended 2019)

-Table S.5.
+Table S.6.
 Categories of Device and Methods of Sealing Categories of Devices Methods of Sealing Category 1: No remote configuration capability.
 Seal by physical seal or two event counters: one for calibration parameters and one for configuration parameters.
 Category 3: Remote configuration capability.
 An event logger is required in the device; it must include an event counter (000 to 999), the parameter ID, the date and time of the change, and the new value of the parameter.
 A printed copy of the information must be available through the device or through another on-site device.
 The event logger shall have a capacity to retain records equal to 10 times the number of sealable parameters in the device, but not more than 1000 records are required.
 (Note: Does not require 1000 changes to be stored for each parameter.)

-[Nonretroactive as of January 1, 1999] (Table Added 1998)

-N.1.
-General. - Belt-conveyor scales are capable of weighing bulk material accurately.
-(Also see Tolerances.)
-However, their performance can be detrimentally affected by the conditions of the installation.
+- N.1.
+General. -The performance of belt-conveyor scales can be detrimentally affected by the conditions of the installation.
 (Also see User Requirements.)
 The performance of the equipment is not to be determined by averaging the results of the individual tests.
 The results of all tests shall be within the tolerance limits.
-(Amended 2002)

-N.1.1.
-Official Test. - An official test of a belt-conveyor scale system shall include tests specified in N.3.1.
+(Amended 2002 and 2019) - N.1.1.
+Official Test.
+An official test of a belt-conveyor scale system shall include tests specified in N.3.1.
 Zero Load Tests, N.3.2.
 Material Tests, and, if applicable, N.3.3.
 Simulated Load Tests.
-(Amended 2006)

-N.1.2.
-Simulated Test. - Simulated loading conditions as recommended by the manufacturer and approved by the official with statutory authority may be used to properly monitor the system operational performance between official tests, but shall not be used for official certification.
-(Amended 1991)

-N.2.
-Conditions of Tests. - A belt-conveyor scale shall be tested after it is installed on the conveyor system with which it is to be used and under such environmental conditions as may normally be expected.
+(Amended 2006) - N.1.2.
+Simulated Test.
+Simulated loading conditions as recommended by the manufacturer and approved by the official with statutory authority may be used to properly monitor the system operational performance between official tests, but shall not be used for official certification.
+(Amended 1991) - N.2.
+Conditions of Tests.
+A belt-conveyor scale shall be tested after it is installed on the conveyor system with which it is to be used and under such environmental conditions as may normally be expected.
 Each test shall be conducted with test loads no less than the minimum test load.
 Before each test run, the inspector shall check the zero setting and adjust as necessary.

 N.2.1.
-Initial Verification. - A belt-conveyor scale system or a weigh-belt system shall be tested using a minimum of two test runs as indicated in Table N.2.1.
+Initial Verification. - A belt-conveyor scale system or a weigh-belt system shall be tested using test runs as indicated in Table N.2.1.
 Initial Verification.

-Results of the individual test runs in each pair of tests shall not differ by more than the absolute value of the tolerance as specified in T.2.
+The minimum testing shall be two test runs performed consecutively and under the same (or practically identical) test conditions; the range of the results of those test runs shall not exceed the absolute value of the tolerance as specified in T.2.1.
 Tolerance Values, Repeatability Tests.
-All tests shall be within the tolerance as specified in T.1.
+The results of each individual test shall be within the tolerance as specified in T.1.
 Tolerance Values.